Hambleden Valley, Turville and Fingest

 The walk now turns south back towards Hambleden.
 To follow the basic walk shown on the map skip the next paragraph.

 (Alternative Route: This alternative route follows part of the Chiltern Way, and it reduces the amount of road walking.
 It goes through fine woodland and has some very good views, however, it is longer (by about 0.7 miles/20 mins) and involves a fairly steep ascent and descent.
 To follow this alternative continue on the road past the Chequers Inn for 100m then turn right into a field through a small gate beside a large metal gate.
 Follow the Chiltern Way path uphill.
 Pause towards the top by a bench to enjoy the view back down to Fingest and beyond.
 Continue through a wood and across a field then through a gate to join a woodland track.
-After 80m, as the track bends to the left, turn right downhill through a gap besides the gate at the entrance to the Woodland Trust’s Adam’s Wood.
-Continue on the track and bear right when you come to a crossing of paths.
+After 50m, as the track bends to the left, turn right downhill through a gap besides the gate at the entrance to the Woodland Trust’s Adam’s Wood.
+Continue on the track.
+After 170m, at a junction of paths just past a bench, continue downhill in the same direction.
+Follow the path through the woods and bear right when you come to a crossing of paths.
 The path through the woods may be very muddy in winter and the woodlands either side have been thinned by logging.
 After about 400m the path emerges from woodland then continues down a track to meet a road on a sharp bend.
 Just before the road turn right through a gate into a field.
 Go straight downhill across fields towards the housing of Skirmett.
+You meet a road and re-join the basic walk route.
 Turn left and continue along the road through the village, past The Frog pub until the road turns sharply to the right.
 Now skip to point 10 below.)

-Retrace your route to go back up the road away from the church.
-Where this road bends left continue straight uphill on the road marked to Turville and Ibstone.
+Retrace your route and go back up the road away from the church.
+Where this road bends left turn right uphill on the road marked to Turville and Ibstone.
 After 200m, at the junction of a road turning right to Ibstone, turn left onto a footpath.
 Continue across fields until the path rejoins the Fingest - Hambleden road.
 The small lane from the right also joining the road here is called Waterey Lane.
-After very wet conditions, as in 2013, this lane can become a stream, a northern extension of the Hamble Brook.
+After very wet conditions, as in 2013 and 2021, this lane can become a stream, a northern extension of the Hamble Brook.
 Continue on the road towards Hambleden, passing through the hamlet of Skirmett and The Frog at Skirmett pub.
 Towards the end of the village the road bends sharply right at a junction.

 The hamlet of Skirmett consists of a string of brick and timber-framed cottages or various ages that hug the Fingest to Hambleden road.
 The former church and the police house have been converted to private homes.
 The pub, The Frog, started life in the 18th century as a coaching inn.
 As with the other three pubs you pass on the walk, it is currently listed in The Good Pub Guide.